alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 ###Exercise-2
 ####Spin up gitlab container

-1. On the terminal window
+1. Switch to the terminal window
-2. go to training folder.  ` cd training`
-4. set the environment variable. type
-5. `source source.docker`
 6. cd `gitlab`
 7. type ` docker-compose up`
 8. this should start up the gitlab container.